 What is the most beautiful sound in the world?

-As a musician, I explore and find beauty in every sound to imagine & understand their relationships with each other.
+As a musician, I explore and find beauty in every sound to imagine and understand the relationships they have with each other.
 The real fun kicks in when you go deeper on how to pick them apart and recreate them.

 I made this patch recently in Auraglyph using two filtered oscillators that are drenched in modulation, wave-shaping, and delay.
 I’m really happy with how rich it sounds to me and how many layers there are.
 When I want to chill out, I’ll open up this patch and play around with arpeggios for an hour.